 In the fifth week of Political Studies, fellows will turn to contemporary issues of domestic policy, with a focus on understanding how ideas influence policy.

 One seminar will introduce students to the approaches and ideas of twentieth-century conservative social science through four great debates in social policy: family structure, poverty, welfare, and crime.
-The second seminar will examine policy at the intersection of politics and economics: taxes, entitlements, public debt, income inequality, trade, and labor policy.
+The second seminar will explore policy at the intersection of politics and economics, and offer a critical examination of current fault lines: welfare state design, income inequality, and the delicate balance between governmental intervention and economic autonomy.

 Charles Fain Lehman on Social Policy at PSP